Skip to content

 "It wasn't that I stopped wanting food.
 It was like someone turned down a radio I didn't know was playing.
 I could finally think about other things." โ€” Paraphrased from a top-voted r/Ozempic thread, 2025

-The neuroscience behind this isn't a mystery.
-GLP-1 receptors sit in the hypothalamus (appetite regulation) but also in the nucleus accumbens, amygdala, hippocampus, and ventral tegmental area โ€” brain regions that run reward, emotional memory, and dopamine signaling.
+The biology lines up with what people describe.
+GLP-1 receptors sit in the hypothalamus, where appetite gets regulated โ€” but also in the nucleus accumbens, amygdala, hippocampus, and ventral tegmental area, the brain regions that run reward, emotional memory, and dopamine signaling.
 NIH-funded research has mapped these receptor sites across the brain.
-When a drug reaches those areas, appetite isn't the only thing it can modulate.
+Once a drug reaches that real estate, appetite isn't the only thing it can turn down.

 This is why the BMJ addiction study found lower rates of alcohol, nicotine, and opioid use disorder in GLP-1 users.
 Same mechanism, different expression.